AI Trail Analysis

 Best times to hike⌄

-Hiking early in the morning allows for cooler temperatures, fewer crowds, and ample time to complete the long hike before dark.
-Late spring through early fall offers the most favorable weather and trail conditions, while winter presents significant challenges due to snow, ice, and extreme cold.
+Starting early allows hikers to avoid afternoon thunderstorms common in the Whites during summer, secure parking, and enjoy the summit views before crowds gather.
+Late spring through early fall offers the best weather and trail conditions, while winter presents significant challenges requiring specialized gear and experience.

 Wildlife & plants⌄